 New members of teaching staff receive this E-Safety Policy and Acceptable Use Procedures as part of their induction.
-All teaching staff receive information and training on e-safety issues in the form of INSET training and internal meeting time, and are made aware of their individual responsibilities relating to the safeguarding of children within the context of e-safety.
-All staff who supervise children using ICT complete an online e-safety assessment every two years, through the schools online provider Educare.
-Supply staff and contractors also receive our E-Safety Policy on arrival at school.
+All teaching staff receive information and training on e-safety issues in the form of INSET training, internal meeting time, and are made aware of their individual responsibilities relating to the safeguarding of children within the context of e-safety.
+All staff who supervise children using ICT complete an online e-safety assessment annually, through the school's online providers Educare and National Online Safety.

 All staff working with children are responsible for demonstrating, promoting and supporting safe behaviours in their classrooms and following school e-safety procedures and summarised within the Acceptable Use Procedures.
 These procedures are shared with the children and reinforced during computing sessions throughout the academic Year.
 Teaching staff are encouraged to incorporate e-safety activities and awareness within their subject areas and through a culture of talking about issues as they arise.
-They will know what to do in the vent of misuse of technology by any member of the School community.
+They will know what to do in the event of misuse of technology by any member of the School community.
 Any concerns must be recorded by staff as soon as possible within the blue incident and concern books after any safeguarding incident relating to e-safety occurs and be given directly to the School's DSL.